4 Cyber security threats you need to watch out for

 To fight ever-evolving cyber-threats, you need to understand what these are, how these are delivered to your devices and users, what you can do to prevent it from happening, and how you can remedy the incident when it does.

 Here we list the top four common cyber security threats you need to keep an eye on and a few tips to keep your data safe.

 #1 Malware and Ransomware

-Perhaps the most highly publicised in the recent cyber attacks are ransomware and malware that victimised hundreds of businesses.
+Perhaps the most highly publicised in recent cyber attacks are ransomware and malware, which have victimised hundreds of businesses.
 But exactly how different are these two?
-Malware is designed to acquire access to a person’s PC or device by tricking that person to install a certain software.
-Without the user knowing about it, malware can be used to steal sensitive information or spread spams via email.
+Malware is designed to acquire access to a person’s PC or device by tricking that person into installing a certain software.
+Without the user knowing about it, malware can be used to steal sensitive information or spread spam via email.

 Ransomware, on the other hand, is a subset of malware that locks your PC and forbids you from gaining access to it until you pay a demanded ransom, usually in the form of Bitcoin.
 Examples of these are the recent ransomware attacks like WannaCry and Petya which disrupted businesses in over 150 countries.

 A virus is a small software designed to spread from one PC to another intended to interfere with the PC’s operations.
 It can corrupt or delete data, use your email to spread itself to other PCs or even wipe everything on your hard disk.